Figeral/Figeral/README.md

 - 👋 Hi, I’m @Figeral
-- 👀 I’m interested in AI research,MULTIPLATE and WEB DEVELOPMENT
+- 👀 I’m interested in AI research,MULTIPLATEGORM and WEB DEVELOPMENT
 - 🌱 I’m currently learning FULL STACK DEVELOPMENT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mouliofitzgerard@gmail.com